Pold87/awesome-kagg-ml/everything_written/thoughts_on_data.md

 #thoughts on the data

+##Score-explained
+The score assigned in the challenge is the AUC, which I guess is similar to ROC.
+That means we have a plot "ratio of false positives" vs "Ratio of false negatives".
+That explains why "all ones" leads to a performance of .5, since every possible false positive is met.
+I could add a diagram if necessary.

 ##problems
 1. data doesn't have same length, need to fill it? (unfortunate because it limits use of pandas/makes it inconvenient)
 2. data is randomly rotated -> x,y coordinates are basically useless